mrothNET/transport-tycoon-exercises/exercise2/README.md

 ## Implementation

-My solution is written in TypeScript and the core uses about xxx lines of code:
+My solution is written in TypeScript and the core uses about 160 lines of code:

 ```typescript
 function exercise2(cargoList: string): Event[] {